williamhunter/topy/README.md

 $ cd topy/topy
 $ python setup.py install
 ```

+<span style="background-color: #FFFF00">**NOTE**: I've added a 0.4.1 release, which is older then the master branch, but will get you up and running with Python 2 and Pysparse if you're willing to use the Anaconda Python distribution</span>

 ### ToPy and Python 3
 ToPy is fairly old.
 I started working on it in 2005 and finished it around 2009, so that implies that the stable release only